 How to start using RDM

-After you install RDM the first you need to do in order to start using it is create Connection to your Redis server.
-On the main screen press button Connect to Redis Server.
+After you've installed Redis Desktop Manager, the first thing you need to do in order to get going is to create a connection to your Redis server.
+On the main window, press the button labelled Connect to Redis Server.

-On the first tab Connection Settings put general info regarding connection that you are creating.
+On the first tab (Connection Settings), put in general information regarding the connection that you are creating.

-- Name - name of new connection (example: my_local_redis)
+- Name - the name of new connection (example: my_local_redis)

 - Host - redis-server host (example: localhost)

 - Auth - redis-server authentication password (if any) (http://redis.io/commands/AUTH)

 If you want to connect to a redis-server instance with SSL you need to enable SSL on the second tab and provide a public key in PEM format.
 Instructions for certain cloud services are below:

 Windows Azure Redis Cache